AP Language & Composition Summer Reading Assignment

 These novels may be obtained at a bookstore or a library.
 If you purchase your book from a bookstore or online, that gives you the opportunity to highlight and make notes within your pages to help you read more critically.
 Annotating is a useful tool in this class and will be of great benefit to you.
 If you have any questions, you can email Mrs. Stewart - Williams at firstname.lastname@example.org

 You will be reading two novels and writing one essay.
 For the first novel, every student will read Things Fall Apart by Chinua Achebe.
 For the other book, you may choose a novel from the Non-Fiction Reading List or from the Classics Reading List.
 The details for the essay are below.
-THERE ARE TWO COMPONENTS; THE ESSAY AND THE Things Fall Apart ASSIGNMENTS.
+THERE ARE TWO COMPONENTS; THE ESSAY AND the Things Fall Apart ASSIGNMENTS.
+YOU WILL NEED Things Fall Apart FOR THE FIRST TWO WEEKS OF SCHOOL!

 Be sure to contact me with any questions.